Phileosopher/commonplace/addiction-centers.md

 - Principles: Doctrines taught by the church, subordinate to the church
 - God: Represented through the church, can only act through the church

-If the center of your life is yourself:
+If your life's purpose is yourself:

 - Spouse: Possession and source of satisfaction
 - Family: Possession and fulfiller of needs